BrielleCarvalho/bamazon/README.md

 #This web application tracks a table of products, their department name, stock quantity, and price.
 I've created the table in a database using MySQL Workbench.

-#The customer view allows you to "purchase" a product and changes the amount in stock.
+#The customer view allows you to "purchase" a product, changes the amount in stock, and provides total cost.

 ![Customer Purchase](images/Customer1.PNG)